Five channel synchronised installation

 Article | BBC Radio 4 Front Row interview with Simon Pope and Jim Causley

-Other films made with Simon Pope include: Primary Agents Of A Social World | What Cannot Be Turned Aside | Memory Marathon
+Other films made with Simon Pope: Primary Agents Of A Social World | What Cannot Be Turned Aside | Memory Marathon

 Artist: Melanie Manchot